Yosemite's Tioga & Glacier Point Roads are closed for the Winter. Click here for more TRAVEL ALERTS and information.

 The stars above the giant trees, rock formations, and historic buildings in this ancient place are just the same as they have always been.
 Reminding visitors that the concerns of this time will pass, and you can find a lot of wide-open space in the mountains.

-The Byway tour can be done in a day or take your time and camp, fish and explore...
+The Byway tour can be done in a day, or take your time and camp, fish, and explore...

 Jesse Ross Cabin

 We spent a lot of time at the Jesse Ross Cabin.
 This historic structure was built in the late1860s and continues to stand strong today.
 Just a short walk from the road, the history is almost palpable as you walk through the door.
-One truly interesting element was the old newspapers from the early 1930s covering one of the walls.
+One fascinating element was the old newspapers from the early 1930s covering one of the walls.
 The headline on one of them extolled the athletic virtues of someone I can only assume is a relative; another Lyman who accomplished quite the feat in college athletics.

 Fish Creek Campsite